petejohanson/angular-hy-res/README.md

 A hypermedia client/library for [AngularJS](http://angularjs.org/).
 A [HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06) media type extension is included by default, but support for other media types can be added.

+## Support

+For any questions, please post to the [AngularHyRes Google Group](https://groups.google.com/forum/#!forum/angular-hy-res).

 ## Installation

 ### Bower